When reSIDfp gets Juicey,

 Programmed by a madman

-I used to be a demoscene musician and coder and I haven’t stopped being involved with vintage electronics & sound to this day.
+I used to be a demoscene musician and coder and I’ve been involved with vintage electronics & sound ever since.
+When I was a kid, with my C64 plugged into the family TV………

 Is reSIDue a VST?